 Morita Shiryu: Bokujin (2017, Hong Kong)

-If you wish to enquire about the possibility of offering a work in one of Sotheby's Contemporary Ink Art sales, please click here.
+If you wish to consign your Contemporary Ink Art collection with us, please click here.